 “It was an injury I had for a long time.
 I just wanted to be 100 percent for the fight, 100 percent healthy.
-So we looked at alternatives to get things done and one thing led to another.
+So we looked at alternatives to get things done, and one thing led to another.

 “I was seen by the doctors.
-By the time I got signed off to do certain things towards the injury I took a stem cell shot, which is known to have healing properties that are very strong and that’s when we had the positive tests of those components,” he added.
+By the time I got signed off to do certain things towards the injury I took a stem cell shot, which is known to have healing properties that are very strong, and that’s when we had the positive tests of those components,” he added.

-Then, coronavirus hit and halted everyone’s career.
+Then, the coronavirus hit and halted everyone’s career.
 Miller is now in the same boat as the rest of us and awaiting the resumption of the sport.

 Jarrell Miller will likely be eased back in gently due to a lengthy layoff.
 Eventually, Fury or even Kubrat Pulev could certainly be challenges down the line for the undefeated American.